fraawlen/cassette/doc/spec.md

 -> not an inclusion because INCLUDE is not first, instead the sequence is now a resource definition with a resource namespace "a", resource name "INCLUDE", and assigned resource values "path_1" and "path_2"
 ```

+<div align="right">[ <a href="#toc">back to top</a> ]</div>

-## 4. Sequences Leads
+## 4. Sequences Leads <a name="leads"></a>

+<div align="right">[ <a href="#toc">back to top</a> ]</div>

 ### 4.1.
-Sections
+Sections <a name="section"></a>

 ```
 SECTION [section_name] [section_name] ...
 ```

 Sequences can be grouped into user-defined sections.
 Sections can be then selectively parsed.
-When a section is not enabled, all other sequences will be skipped until a new section starts.
+When a section is not enabled, all sequences following the section definition will be skipped until a new section starts.

 A section sequence is defined with a `SECTION` lead token, followed by section names.
-All section names need to be enabled (they are disabled by default, see [Section Additions]() and [Section Deletions]()) for the given section to be allowed to be parsed.
+All section names within a section definition need to be enabled beforehand with [`SECTION_ADD`](#section-add), otherwhise the given section is disabled.
 Sections can be repeated.
 By convention, to differentiate section names from function tokens and generic strings or values, section names should capitalize their first character.

-Before a section is defined, all sequences are part of the 'always' section, and will always be read and processed.
-Likewise, if a section definition does not have any section name following it, the following sequences will also belong to the 'always' section and will always be processed.
+Sequences defined before the first section (if any) will always be read and processed.
+Likewise, if a section definition does not have any section name following it, the sequences following it will always be processed.

 ```
 	sequence // always read